PANTHEONtech/StoneWork/examples/getting-started/README.md

 This example consists of two YAML-formatted files:
- - `docker-compose.yaml`: describes how to deploy the StoneWork container in the [Docker-Compose][docker-compose] language.
-While in this example there is only **one container** - StoneWork itself - it is still advised to take this opportunity and learn how to work with docker-compose.
+ - `docker-compose.yaml`: describes how to deploy the StoneWork container in the [Docker Compose][compose-plugin] language.
+While in this example there is only **one container** - StoneWork itself - it is still advised to take this opportunity and learn how to work with Docker Compose.
 Extending StoneWork's feature-set with any of the CNFs from the PANTHEON.tech [cloud-native network functions portfolio][cdnf-portfolio] requires deploying additional containers alongside StoneWork, hence the use of *Compose*.
 The content of